 Does everyone need to pay?

 - You do not need to sign up for this service.
-However, if you choose not to sign up you will stop receiving garden waste collections when the free service stops.
+However, if you choose not to sign up you will not receive garden waste collections.

-- If you receive Council Tax Reduction (formerly called Council Tax Benefit) the service will continue to be free, however you will still need to register to receive the service.
+- If you receive Council Tax Reduction (formerly called Council Tax Benefit) the service will continue to be free, however you will still need to register to receive the service during the next window.
 Other exemptions such as single occupancy discount do not qualify for free garden waste collections.

 - If you are a Garden Aid customer you will still need to pay for the service, unless you are exempt for the above reason (but you will still need to register).

 How will the service work?

-- We will empty your brown bin once every two weeks all year round.
-Now we collect once every three weeks
+We will empty your brown bin once every two weeks all year round.

-- You will need to renew your permit online every year before it expires to continue receiving the service.
+You will need to renew your permit every year before it expires to continue receiving the service.
 Permits are valid until October 2019.